Tarmean/fzf-session.vim/readme.md

 ## Note:

-Whe using SessionLoad to switch we

-- unload all current buffers
-- unload all buffers

-If you have any unsaved buffers, including terminals, they are left loaded.
+Whe using SessionLoad to switch we unload all current buffers.
+Unsaved buffers, including terminals, are left loaded.

-Terminal buffers can't be restored in a real way - instead we just reopen the program they were started with.
-Leaving all existing terminals open and reloading all old ones causes exponential terminal buffers when switching between sessions repeatedly.
+Terminal buffer loading is a somewhat unsolvable problem - instead neovim just reopens the program the terminal was started with.

-As a band aid fix we change sessions to not save terminal buffers.
-You can disable this with:

-    let g:session#save_terminals = v:true
+Since terminals are both left open and reopened this creates exponential terminal buffers when reloading repeatedly so be sure to close the unused ones.

+There is code in place to edit session files and remove terminal buffers but there are some subtle edge cases so it is disabled for now.